Strive-School/ai_setup/operating_system/ubuntu.md

 ```

-You can also execute the file from anywhere if you now the path to the file:
+You can also execute the file from anywhere if you know the path to the file:
 ```bash
 ./Strive/dist/package_checker_ubuntu
 ```